logo

 “I don’t know any names.
 I just hung out outside to pick up the leftovers because they wouldn’t let me in.
 I can’t follow the dress code, you know.”

-I nearly burst into laughter, picturing him in a fancy suit.
+I nearly burst into laughter, picturing him in a fancy suit and a bow tie.
 However, I decided to push him a bit more before allowing him to have the cigarette.
 “We need midlevel dealers,” I insisted.
-“They’re black guys with lots of jewelry on their necks and many tattoos on their skin!”
+“They’re black guys decorated with lots of jewelry tattoos.”

 “Yeah, you should definitely try The Highway.
 Or even better, go to Eternity.
-Everything starts there!” the wacko repeated inarticulately, and after that, it was unavoidable for me to toss the joint in the air because I felt I couldn’t hold Lara on a short leash any longer.
+Everything in this city starts there!” the wacko repeated inarticulately, and after that, I had to toss the joint in the air because I felt I couldn’t hold Lara on a short leash any longer.
 The street junkie immediately launched after the cigarette like a male Doberman jumping on a horny Maltese female dog, and he grabbed his treasure right at the peak of its trajectory, trusting it greedily into his mouth and chewing it.
 Then, even before he landed back on his feet, he was already sprinting up the street, running like a devil.
-I couldn’t even believe a man could move so quickly—he was literally breaking Olympic records one by one!
+Watching him, I couldn’t believe a mortal man could move so quickly—he was literally breaking Olympic records one by one!

 After he was gone, I sighed dejectedly and prepared to release Lara.
 Since I couldn’t think of a harmless and safe way of doing so, I just loosened my grip, ready to take all the beating the bum was supposed to receive.
-Surprisingly enough, the blonde-haired meat grinder, who had been in a terrible fit of rage until just seconds ago, only rubbed her bruised wrist and contented herself with shooting an angry look at me.
+Surprisingly enough, the blonde-haired meat grinder, who had been in terrible rage until seconds ago, only rubbed her bruised wrist and contented herself with an angry look at me.

 “You should pray the scumbag hasn’t sent us on a wild goose chase,” she grunted viciously.
 “If he has, you’d be wearing the radio-frequency shield of the lousy sexist!”
 Then she turned around gloomily and walked to our car.

 I shrugged indifferently and apathetically followed her to the Ford.
 It was still the middle of the day, and the air was sizzling like oil in a frying pan, so I wasn’t exactly in the mood for a fight.
-The only thing I wanted was a cold drink, and since we were heading to the right place, I decided to ignore Lara’s threats completely.
+The only thing I wanted was a cold drink, and since we were heading to the right place anyway, I opted to ignore Lara’s threats.
 Besides, I had my gun back now, and the thought of it was giving me peace of mind.
 I wasn’t her little puppy anymore!

 ©2022 S.T.
 Fargo